 Is there ever a waiting period to start a treatment program or can residents start at any time?

 Once a person is medically cleared and a bed is available, they may be admitted at any time during our designated hours.
 Admitting hours are Monday through Friday, 8am to 8pm and Saturday, 9am to 2pm.
-Although we never anticipate a bed shortage, if a bed is not immediately available, the prospective resident will be placed on a wait list or referred to another program.
+Although we never anticipate a bed shortage, if a bed is not immediately available, we will make a referral to another appropriate program.